 (I-A) Yes, this medal's a bit smaller than her mother above, measuring just an inch and a half across.
 Curiously, the word METAL is stamped where BRONZE is on Mama.
 Being non-ferrous, it must be mere brass.
 Whatever!
 It's in near-mint condition and has definition even superior to Mama's.
 I guess that's really just the story of life itself, huh? (e-mail Jack to start the conversation)

 (J) Nothing particularly French about these stunners, they're by REBAJES, no news to you "in the know."
-The top two measure about 12 inches across.
-The first one is a tray (or whatever), the second one a wall decoration (!); the set of three smaller "plates" are 5 1/2 inches square.
+The set of three smaller "plates" are 5 1/2 inches square.
 All are signed.
 Where else to find treasures like this but...(ta-da)...
 DECORUM! (e-mail Jack to start the conversation)

 (O) Guess what's signed "Austria?"
 Another exquisite bronze by the master Austrians, this one a highly stylized Modernist lady worthy of a magazine cover.
 The onyx base is suitable as a vide poche or ring tray, whatever your delight! (e-mail Jack to start the conversation)